enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 To implement a KMS plugin, you can develop a new plugin gRPC server or enable a KMS plugin already provided by your cloud provider.
-You then integrate the plugin with the remote KMS and deploy it on the Kubernetes master.
+You then integrate the plugin with the remote KMS and deploy it on the Kubernetes control plane.

 ### Enabling the KMS supported by your cloud provider